FIWARE/tutorials.IoT-Sensors/README.md

         - "DUMMY_DEVICES_API_KEY=4jggokgpepnvsb2uv4s40d59ov"
 ```

-Both `context-provider` container is listening on two ports:
+The `context-provider` container is listening on two ports:

 * Port `3000` is exposed so we can see the web-page displaying the Dummy IoT devices.
 * Port `3001` is exposed purely for tutorial access - so that cUrl or Postman can make UltraLight commnds